counselling-dublin-psychotherapy-dublin-psychologist-psychoanalysis-dublin-the-other-clinic

 Memberships

 Laura is a member of the Psychological Society of Ireland (PSI) and the Association Internationale d’Ethnopsychoanalyse (AIEP).
-She is fully accredited by The Association for Psychoanalysis and Psychotherapy in Ireland (APPI) also.
+She is fully accredited by The Association for Psychoanalysis and Psychotherapy in Ireland (APPI) and the Irish Council of Psychotherapy (ICP).
 She is fully insured by Brian Mullins Insurance Brokers.
 Laura works under supervision and engages in her own analysis.

 Note